MicrosoftTranslator/DocumentTranslation/docs/index.md

 #### Configure the tool
 The configuration contains the credentials for the needed Azure resources:
 The minimum needed credentials are
-- The subscription key to the Translator resource.
+- The resource key to the Translator resource.
 - The name of the Translator resource
 - A storage connection string.
 You can obtain all of these from the Azure portal.